Vitamin C: benefits, dosage, contraindications

 Anticancer

 Vitamin C is selectively cytotoxic to many cancer cell lines and has anticancer activity in vivo.
-Importantly, pharmacological concentrations of ascorbic acid (0.3-20 mmol/L) are required to find evidence of cytotoxicity in vitro and in vivo, whereas physiological concentrations of ascorbic acid (0.1 mmol/L) have no effect on tumor or normal cells.
-The most reliable method to achieve these high doses is intravenous (IV) administration of vitamin C rather than oral, which has limited absorption.
-The effect appears dose-proportional and is exerted through multiple mechanisms, such as immunomodulation, inhibition of cell division and growth, gene regulation, and apoptosis induction.
-The mechanism of cytotoxicity demonstrated in several models is the ability of ascorbate at pharmacological concentrations to exert a pro-oxidant activity, generating hydrogen peroxide-dependent cytotoxicity towards a variety of cancer cells in vitro and in vivo without negatively affecting normal cells.
-One possible explanation for the preferential targeting of tumor cells concerns their overexpression of GLUTs that transport dehydroascorbic acid.
+It is important to note that pharmacological concentrations of ascorbic acid (0.3-20 mmol/L) are needed to find evidence of cytotoxicity in vitro and in vivo, whereas physiological concentrations of ascorbic acid (0.1 mmol/L) have no effect on tumor or normal cells.
+The most reliable method to achieve these high doses is intravenous (IV) administration of vitamin C rather than the oral route, which has limited absorption.
+The effect appears to be dose-dependent and operates through several mechanisms, such as immunomodulation, inhibition of cell division and growth, gene regulation, and induction of apoptosis.
+The mechanism of cytotoxicity demonstrated in several models is the ability of ascorbate at pharmacological concentrations to exert pro-oxidant activity, generating hydrogen peroxide-dependent cytotoxicity against a variety of cancer cells in vitro and in vivo without adversely affecting normal cells.
+One possible explanation for the preferential targeting of tumor cells concerns their overexpression of GLUTs, which transport dehydroascorbic acid.
 The latter accumulates in tumor cells and leads to an increase in intracellular hydrogen peroxide levels.

 Usages associés